magentabusiness/magentabusiness.github.io/docs/services/development-services/customers-full-reviews.md

             <div class="logo">
                 <img src="/images/development-services/logo-asg-tech.svg" alt=""/>
             </div>
-            <div class="review-header">Exceptional experience working with ThingsBoard's unit</div>
+            <div class="review-header">Exceptional experience working with IoT Hub's unit</div>
-            <div class="review-body"><h6>We are delighted to share our exceptional experience working with ThingsBoard's development unit for custom widget development.
-As a company specializing in delivering innovative IoT solutions, working with ThingsBoard Professional Edition platform, we sought their expertise to reduce our time to market.
-From the initial estimation to the final delivery, ThingsBoard's development team demonstrated remarkable professionalism and technical prowess.</h6>
+            <div class="review-body"><h6>We are delighted to share our exceptional experience working with IoT Hub's development unit for custom widget development.
+As a company specializing in delivering innovative IoT solutions, working with IoT Hub platform, we sought their expertise to reduce our time to market.
+From the initial estimation to the final delivery, IoT Hub's development team demonstrated remarkable professionalism and technical prowess.</h6>
             <h6>Their careful estimation process significantly enhanced our understanding of the project scope, making planning and collaboration more effective.
             Additionally, their team attentively listened to our detailed requirements and skilfully transformed them into thoughtfully designed custom widgets.
 The development process was smooth, with regular updates and transparent communication.</h6>
             <h6>The custom widgets showcased impressive quality, surpassing our initial expectations.
 The team's attention to detail and commitment to following our design guidelines were commendable.
-The widgets successfully integrate with the ThingsBoard Professional Edition platform, contributing to a user-friendly experience and improving the functionality of our solutions.
+The widgets successfully integrate with the IoT Hub platform, contributing to a user-friendly experience and improving the functionality of our solutions.
-            We wholeheartedly recommend ThingsBoard's development unit for any custom development requirements.
+            We wholeheartedly recommend IoT Hub's development unit for any custom development requirements.
 Their dedication to excellence, reliability, and their ability to transform ideas into tangible solutions make them an invaluable partner in driving innovation and delivering superior customer experiences.
-We look forward to continuing our collaboration with ThingsBoard and their development unit in future projects.</h6>
+We look forward to continuing our collaboration with IoT Hub and their development unit in future projects.</h6>
             </div>
         </div>
     </div>